andyhasit/SneakerJS/README.md

       proto: Order
     })
     /*
-    Items in the 'order' collection will be initialised with prototyp 'Order' which you will have defined elsewhere..
+    Items in the 'order' collection will be initialised with prototype 'Order' which you will have defined elsewhere.
     */

     /*